-- Each student shall have a unique ID and password for accessing digital courses/materials; or - Each course shall have a unique password to access course materials; and - The password to access the course materials shall be changed immediately following the close of the course. - 2.
-To prevent students from retaining or further disseminating the copyrighted work for more than one class session; - The print function will be disabled; - A transparency shall be placed over any literary work, sheet music, or photograph; - · Audio and video transmissions will be set to be streamed; and - The link to the webpage with a copyrighted work shall be deactivated at the end of the applicable class session.
+- Each course shall have a unique password to access course materials; and - The password to access the course materials shall be changed immediately following the close of the course. - 1.
+To prevent students from retaining or further disseminating the copyrighted work for more than one class session; - The print function will be disabled; - A transparency shall be placed over any literary work, sheet music, or photograph; - Audio and video transmissions will be set to be streamed; and - The link to the webpage with a copyrighted work shall be deactivated at the end of the applicable class session.